clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/administration/create-and-manage-planning-units.md

 By default, all {% link_new day models | features/administration/daymodels/daymodel-creation.md %} are assigned to your planning units.
 If you do not use all day models in a planning unit, you can limit the number of day models for that planning unit.

 Limiting day models can speed up scheduling with the Create optimized schedules functionality.
-However, you can only use day models that are assigned to the planning unit to generate shifts, create reports, or create optimized schedules.
+However, you can only use the remaining day models to generate shifts, create reports, or create optimized schedules.
 This may involve more effort in maintaining the other configuration data, e.g. week time patterns.
 Deleting a day model in use does not affect the schedules and shifts created with that day model.

 > Note
 >
-> If you delete all day models in the planning unit, you can only schedule activities manually or by {% link_new inserting activities in shift sequences | features/administration/shift-sequences.md %}.
-You can no longer use the **Create optimized schedule** functionality.
+> If you delete all day models in the planning unit, you can only schedule shifts by adding activities manually to the schedule or by {% link_new inserting activities in shift sequences | features/administration/shift-sequences.md %}.
+All other scheduling approaches, e.g. using the Create optimized schedules functionality or work time pattern models, will not work.

 To limit the number of day models, proceed as follows:

 1. Go to _Plan > Configuration > Planning Units_{:.breadcrumbs}.
-2. Select the planning unit you want to edit and scroll to the **Day Models** section of the configuration panel.
+2. Select the planning unit you want to edit and scroll to the **Day Models** section.
-3. To limit the number of day models, replace or delete the default day model assignment:
-   - Click the {% icon item-edit %} next to the **[All]** option and select a day model.
-   - Click the {% icon item-delete %} to delete the **[All]** option.
+3. Click the {% icon item-edit %} next to the default configuration option **[All]** and select a day model.
+You can also click the {% icon item-delete %} to delete the **[All]** option.
+To limit the number of day models, you need to either replace or delete the **[All]** option.
+You cannot add day models to a planning unit more than once.
+   Skip step 3 if you want to assign more day models later.
 4. Click the {% icon item-add %} to assign one or more day models.
-You cannot add the same day model twice.
-To edit or delete an added day model, click the {% icon item-edit %} or the {% icon item-delete %}.
 5. Click _Ok_{:.doc-button}.

+To edit or delete a day model, click the {% icon item-edit %} or the {% icon item-delete %}.

 ## Delete planning units

 > Warning
 >
-> If you delete a planning unit, you can no longer access the corresponding schedules.
+> If you delete a planning unit, the corresponding schedules are also deleted.

-1. Go to _Plan > Configuration > Planning units_{:.breadcrumbs}.
+1. Go to _Plan > Configuration > Planning Units_{:.breadcrumbs}.
-2. Select the planning unit you want to delete.
+2. In the list, click the planning unit you want to delete.
+3. To ensure that scheduling data is still displayed correctly, delete the activities and remove the assigned day models from the planning unit before deleting it.
-3. Click the {% icon item-delete %} in the upper left.
+4. Click the {% icon item-delete %} in the upper left.
-4. To confirm, click _Yes_{:.doc-button}.
+5. To confirm, click _Yes_{:.doc-button}.